shouldsee/langja/README.md

 ### Feature
 - LLM rendered: prompts to induce llm to render a structured output
+  - [TODO] benchmark different llm for their performance in mimicking a jinja renderer
 - [TODO] python rendered: prompts that only calls LLM when needed.